The Spiral Curriculum: Bruner's Approach to Revisiting and Building Knowledge

 Main, P (2022, January 06).
 The Spiral Curriculum: A teacher's guide.
 Retrieved from https://www.structural-learning.com/post/the-spiral-curriculum-a-teachers-guide

-What is a Spiral Curriculum?
+What is a Spiral Curriculum in Education?

 The spiral approach allows the earlier introduction of complicated ideas traditionally reserved for later stages of the learning process after learners have mastered some key themes that involve deeper understanding and may discourage pupils who wish to apply their conceptual learning to real-world applications.
 In this article, we will explore how this curriculum concept can improve long-term learning and provide some ideas for strategies and tools that classrooms can embrace.
-If your classroom is interested in developing collaborative learning environments then please explore the rest of our website for ideas and inspiration.
+If your classroom is interested in developing collaborative learning environmentsthen please explore the rest of our website for ideas and inspiration.

 The spiral curriculum, as advocated by Jerome Bruner, is a form of learning that encourages the revisiting of topics and key concepts, building on previous course material in a cyclical and spiralling manner.